unimarkup/specification/Frontend/AtomicBlocks.md

 A heading must be surrounded by blank lines, or followed by another heading that is exactly one level lower.
 Text after a heading without a blank line is treated as heading text, allowing multiline heading text.
-Heading attributes are set at the end of the heading text.
+Heading attributes are set at the next line after the heading text end.

-A heading prefix may be set in the [preamble](#preamble) and may be changed at any point in the document, using the macro `{@setHeadingPrefix{%prefix}}`.
+A heading prefix may be set using the macro `{@setHeadingPrefix}`.
-Another overloaded version of this macro may be used to set heading numbering in a more convenient way using `{@setHeadingPrefix{%numbering%startNr%lvlSeparator}}`.
+The macro `{@setNumberedHeadingPrefix}` may be used as an alternative to set heading numbering in a more convenient way.
-The overloaded macro should only be used before a new level 1 heading is set.
-The macro `{@renderHeadingNumber}` uses the parameters set in the overloaded macro and may be used to render the heading numbers.

-**Note:** IDs are created implicitly for headings, by setting Latin characters to lower case, spaces between characters get replaced by `-` and other characters are removed.
+**Note:** IDs are created implicitly for headings, by setting Latin characters to lower case, spaces between characters get replaced by `-` and other characters besides numbers are removed.
-If the resulting ID is already present, it must be set explicitly.
+If the resulting ID is already present, it must be set explicitly to prevent collision.

 **Note:** A heading text may have any element that is allowed inside a paragraph.

 **Usage:**

 ```
-{@um.setHeadingPrefix(%numbering[roman-upper]%startNr[I])}
+{@um.setNumberedHeadingPrefix(numbering{roman-upper}, startNr{1})}

 # First main heading